 Ready to explore the many metro areas of Washington, DC?
 While Washington, DC proper has tons of history to offer, there’s also plenty worth exploring in Alexandria, VA.
 Or you might be surprised to learn that Columbia, Virginia was ranked one of the best places to live.
-Use this guide to learn more about what the Washington, DC area has to offer you.
+Use this guide to learn more about what new homes in the Washington, DC area have to offer you.

 Finding Charm in Alexandria, Virginia

 You know those made-for-television movies or series where the big city person needs to go back home and reconnect with their roots, and every scene is just so darn charming you sort of get over the bad plot?
 That’s Alexandria, Virginia in short.

 Located along the western bank of the Potomac River, with a population of about 160,000, Alexandria is only seven miles from Washington, DC—making it not only idyllic but also a popular commuter town, especially among professionals working in the federal civil service, in the U.S. military, or for one of the many private companies which contract to provide services to the federal government.

 In its proper historic center of Old Town, you can find a slew of boutiques, restaurants, antique shops and theaters—making it an ideal place to spend a weekend.
 However, Alexandria can run a bit on the pricey side.
 Looking for an alternative?